The Best Way to Grind Sticky Weed: Tips and Techniques

 Experimenting with Alternative Grinding Methods

-While traditional grinders are commonly used for grinding sticky weed, there are alternative methods you can explore to achieve a satisfactory grind.
+While traditional grinders are commonly used for grinding sticky herbs there are alternative methods you can explore to achieve a satisfactory grind.
 Here are a few alternative grinding methods you can experiment with:

 Scissors and Shot Glass Method: